 Your partner has challenges as well and may find it difficult to keep up with everyday responsibilities.
 They can help the family manage in your absence by trying the following:

 - Helping your children process what they hear on the news or from other kids.

 - Maintaining discipline at home.
 Ask your child's caregiver to be sure that your children know that the rules and consequences are the same even though you're away.

 - Sticking to routines.
 Whenever possible, keep regular bedtimes and mealtimes and encourage your partner to continue family rituals and traditions in your absence.

 - Having your child spend time with other military children.
-Your child may feel lonely and isolated, especially if you're a Guard member or reservist, and may feel less alone with friends who are going through or have been through the same thing.
+Your child may feel lonely and isolated, especially if you're a Guard member or reservist, and may feel less alone with friends who are going through, or have been through, the same thing.

 When you come home from deployment, your school-age children will probably want to spend a lot of time with you.
 They will have lots of things to show you and will crave your attention.
-They may also still be angry at you for leaving, may be afraid of your discipline, or anxious about the changes that your return will bring.
+They may even be angry at you for leaving, may be afraid of your discipline, or anxious about the changes that your return will bring.
 The following guidelines can help you both adjust to life after deployment:

 - Prepare yourself for the changes in your child.
 Your child will have grown physically, developed new interests, made new friends and likely taken on new responsibilities.
 Take time to notice these changes and learn your child's new schedule.

 - Give yourself time to adjust.
 Your family and friends will want to be with you, but you'll need time alone to transition from what you experienced and adjust to life back home.